-If you purchase a new license from Keyfactor that enables additional features, extends the number of sources, or extends the expiration date, you can upload it on the Licensing page.
+If you purchase a new license from Keyfactor that enables additional features or extends the expiration date, you can upload it on the Licensing page.
 To do this:

-- 1. In the Management Portal, browse to System Settings Icon ❖ > Licensing. - 2.
-On the Licensing page, click Replace .
-The Confirm Operation dialog box will open. - 3.
-Click OK to open the dialog to upload a new license.
+- 1. In the Management Portal, browse to System Settings Icon 🌣 > Licensing. - 2.
+On the Licensing page, click Replace.
+The Confirm Operation dialog box will open.

+3. Click OK to open the dialog to upload a new license.